cansik/open-opal/README.md

 ![Demo](assets/demo.jpg)

-*Basic example that streams the Opal into OBS.*
+*Basic example that streams the Opal C1 4K stream into OBS.*

 A prebuilt binrary is available from the [releases](https://github.com/cansik/open-opal-c1/releases/tag/v0.1.0).